fredriko/nlp-data-readiness/docs/introduction.md

 * [Data Readiness Levels](data-readiness-levels.md) introduces the notion of data readiness.
 * [Project phases](project-phases.md) outlines the typical structure of a research or innovation project, and puts data readiness into context within that structure.
 * [Questions for guidance](questions-for-guidance.md) is the central part of the *NLP data readiness* document.
 Use the questions to understand the data readiness of your own project.
+* [Resources](resources.md) is a collection of links to resources related to this document.
 * [How to contribute](contribute.md) contains instructions for how to help us improve the document.
 Please, reach out with any questions, or suggestions!